matthew-vaught/Exploring-Power-Outage-Durations-Dataset/README.md

 # Baseline Model
 My model is a multiple linear regression model using the `HURRICANE.NAMES` and `CLIMATE.REGION` features to predict the outage duration of a major power outage.
 This information would provide companies an estimate of how long power could be out given the circumstances and help them and local governments / agencies prepare for the upcoming outage and aid those in need.

-The features are: `HURRICANE.NAMES` (nominal) and `CLIMATE.REGION` (nominal).
+The features are: `HURRICANE.NAMES` (nominal) and `MONTH` (nominal).
 I chose these because I can use `HURRICANE.NAMES` to determine whether the outage was caused by a hurricane or not, which I have already proven is a very indicative factor of how long the outage will last.
-Also I used `CLIMATE.REGION` because certain climates tend to have higher average outage durations than others.
+Also I used `MONTH` because certain months tend to have higher average outage durations than others.

 In order to use the `HURRICANE.NAMES` column as an indicator of whether the outage was caused by a hurricane or not I built my own function is_hurricane that converts these values to either a 1 if it was caused by a hurricane or a 0 if it was not, and then I used a FunctionTransformer on this to convert the column from nominal to numerical.
 Additionally, because `CLIMATE.REGION` is also nominal, I used a OneHotEncoder to transform this column before creating a pipeline to integrate each of these transformations and train and test my linear regression model.

-The performance of this model was okay but not amazing, with an rmse of roughly 3297 on the test set.
+The performance of this model wasn't the best, with an rmse of 3535.44 on the test set.
-The R-Squared value was 0.177.
+The R-Squared value was 0.053.

+# Final Model
+My final model incorporated these features: `HURRICANE.NAMES`, `MONTH`, `CLIMATE.REGION`, and `YEAR`.
+I implemented a Lasso Regression and was able to achieve an R-Squared of .172 on the test set.

+I added `CLIMATE.REGION` (nominal) becaause certain climate regions have higher average outage durations, likely due to weather impact as well as more electricity demands in certain months. `YEAR` (quantitative) is included because there is an overall roughly negative linear trend between year and outage duration, where the average outage duration has gone down over time.

+I used a K-fold cross validation to find the best hyperparemeter to use with my lasso regression, and the only hyperparemeter tested was the alpha level.
+After performing a k-fold cross validation with cv=5, testing every alpha value from 1 to 35, I found that 20 was the optimal value for this hyperparemeter.

+I used RMSE to measure the performance of my model, and I got a value of 3306.05.
+Because the RMSE decreased from the baseline model to the final, this indicates better performance of the final model.
+It is more accurately able to predict the outage duration of a major power outage than my initial baseline model.